ebolduc37/id-tools/README.md

-# Garment identification module in JavaScript
+# Item identification module in JavaScript

 ### [Try it out on our website!](https://www.myclothingarchive.net/id-tools)